Gurabo, Dominican Republic

 Gurabo is a suburban section in northeast Santiago de los Caballeros, Dominican Republic.
-It contains a population estimated at 42,000.
+Its estimated population is 42,000.
 Gurabo is best known for its tobacco plantations and amber mines.

 Development

-The growth of Santiago de los Caballeros has also spurred the development of Gurabo, being that its close to the city.
-Gurabo was once very rural yet has always had agricultural, industrial, commercial and textile sectors.
-Today, it retains these sectors yet with its growth there are many housing developments, which began in the late 1990s.
+Due to their proximity, the growth of Gurabo is tied with that of Santiago de los Caballeros.
+Historically, Gurabo was quite rural with agricultural, industrial, commercial, and textile sectors.
+Today, it retains these sectors along with many housing developments, which began in the late 1990s as populations grew.
 This has led to Gurabo being considered a satellite city of Santiago.